Who are we?

 To carry out this mandate the Association is administered by:

-- executive and council comprised of 12 members/members-in-training elected by the membership, and 2 public representatives,
+- executive and council comprised of 10 members/members-in-training elected by the membership; and one Engineers Canada Director, one Geoscientists Canada Director, and 2 public representatives appointed by Council;

 - committees of over 150 volunteer members of the Association, and